 All distances are USATF certified (see maps below) and are also internationally certified by IAAF/AIMS.
 Tennessean winners in all distances will be submitted for inclusion in the Tennessee State ultra records here.
 A big shout out to the Tennessee record keeper, Buck Jones, for all his work to post and keep up with these.
 Will you set a Tennessee record?
 Maybe even a regional, national, or possibly an international record?
 Come find out!

 We’ll have a large course map posted in the Pistol Corral at the school (There is a link to a downloadable version below).
 The course is a fairly flat, paved, generally eight foot wide greenway that is lit at nighttime.
 It meanders along the Pistol Creek (hence the name for the event), through Alcoa, by several small bodies of water, and over to Maryville's Bicentennial Greenbelt Park.
 It is a linear route approximately 5 miles long with a keyhole configuration at the southern end.
 All distances start at the new Alcoa High School (1205 Lodge Street, Alcoa, TN) and run south about 4.5 miles, then return to the start; then continue north around a half mile, then return to start.
 The Foothills Striders will be hosting the main aid station at the start/finish and the "Near World Famous" Woody Aid Station (612 LeBlanc Street, Maryville, TN) will be about a half mile from the end of the 4.5 mile southern section.
 Then the Knoxville Track Club and Perennial Ponds will be hosting a water stop at the halfway point.
 This means you'll pass an aid station every 1-2 miles on each loop.

-There is less than 300’ of elevation change per loop.
+There is just over 200’ of elevation change per loop.
 EASY! ☺

 There are numerous side trails.
 We will have the main route marked with signage, multi-colored chalk markings/duct tape/arrows on the pavement, and possibly cones and/or orange flags on wires stuck in the ground (excluding inside Maryville city limits).
 Cutting corners or otherwise not running the entire route is not allowed and may result in disqualification.